B.Mus Classical Artist Program

 2. b) First movement from a classical concerto

-3. c) Romantic or Baroque work or 20th century work
+3. c) Romantic work or work from the Baroque period or 20th century work

 Strings:

-2. b) Excerpt from a solo piece by JS Bach
+2. b) Episode from a solo piece by JS Bach

 3. c) Romantic or 20th century work